 where the mass matrix $\mathbf{M}$ is defined in Section~\ref{section:Euler-BernoulliBeamLattices}.
 A straightforward computation yields:

 This quartic in $\omega$ reduces to a quadratic in $\omega^2$, whose two positive roots $\omega_- \leq \omega_+$ are:

-In particularly, in the case where $P=1$, we can notice that the curves $\omega_\pm$ are injective on $[0, \pi]$ as a sum of injective curves.
+In particular, in the case $P=1$, the dispersion branches $\omega_\pm$ are injective on $[0,\pi]$, as they reduce to sums of injective functions.
 It is useful to note that $\omega_\pm^2$ can be decomposed into a linear and a nonlinear part with respect to the stiffness coefficients $\beta$:

 with

 If, for a fixed \(\lambda_i\), one prescribes \(\omega_-(\lambda_i, \beta) = a\) and \(\omega_+(\lambda_i, \beta) = b\), the interpolation system~\eqref{eq:system_interpolation} simplifies to: